-Not that I am calling either you or myself a "common" person - we all have our gifts to offer and that's just the truth of it - but I know the concept of "picking something you are passionate about" for your next business venture is a concept that one can read about pretty much anywhere on the Internet - and offline in motivational print material (that still exists :) ) for that matter as well.
+Not that I am calling either you or myself a "common" person - we all have our gifts to offer and that's just the truth of it - but I know the concept of "picking something you are passionate about" for your business venture is a concept that one can read about pretty much anywhere on the Internet - and offline in motivational print material that still exists offline (facepalm) for that matter as well!
 We see this headline so much we become blind to it and start thinking one of two things: A) Quit trying to convince me, I already know this!, or B) Who cares?!
 Well, since I know there is a high likelihood that you are probably thinking one of those two things right now anyway, let me go ahead and just jump right in with my two cents on the subject.

 Being passionate about your business or other money-making venture does not mean that it has to be your one and only passion in life.
 Yes, you are a person, too, and you are allowed to have more than one passion in life, and, yes, you are most definitely allowed to have a "life" beyond and outside of your own business even though it is yours.
 You are not a machine.
 Don't fool yourself into thinking you are one unless that's what you really want out of life.
 Some people take the "all-in, go-big-or-go-home" approach to starting their businesses and work themselves into the hospital with nervous breakdowns and/or other health problems just because they want to see their businesses succeed.
 I am not going to say that people like this are bad.
-Definitely, unwavering dedication like that to any task is something that is really commendable; however, what I will say is that if you don't find yourself in that camp, don't give up hope.
+Definitely, the ability to have such unwavering dedication like that to any task is something that is really commendable; however, what I will say is that if you don't find yourself in that camp, don't give up hope.
 Some people like to work that way, and some people don't.
-Personally, I am a big advocate of healthy balance in life, and a work-life balance is of top priority to me, whether that means working as an employee for someone else, or working for myself.
-The point is, YOU have to find the right cadence and balance in your own life with your unique venture and circumstances.
+Personally, I am a big advocate of healthy balance in life, and a work-life balance is of top priority to me, whether that means working as an employee for someone else, working for myself, or both!
+The point is, YOU have to find the right cadence and balance in your own life with your unique venture and circumstances that will work well for you.
 You want your business to succeed, right?
 Think about it this way: if you are too burnt out to devote any time or energy to your business, then how is your business going to succeed?

 Being passionate about your venture does not mean you can't experiment, scrap your idea all together, or change and tweak things as you go along.
 Just because your initial idea morphed into something else doesn't mean it was a bad idea and you are a useless entrepreneur or freelancer.
+It also does NOT necessarily mean you "weren't really passionate about that after all."
 Ideas change, business climates change, economies change, societies change, heck - everything changes!
 I am not saying I advocate starting a business like randomly shooting buck shot into a forest and hoping to hit something (although some people like to take this gamble), but be prepared for change to happen within the area you choose - whatever area that may be.
 Apart from taxes and your own birth and death, I can also assure you that change - however large or small - will happen.
-Starting a business with a fixed mindset of nothing ever changes and nothing ever will change is like walking into the whole thing head-on into a gale-force headwind.
+Starting a business with a fixed mindset of "nothing ever changes and nothing ever will change" is like walking head-on into a gale-force headwind.
 Of course, no one can truly prepare for the unexpected - that's why it's called "the unexpected" - however, being prepared from the start for unexpected things to crop up - whatever they may be - will help you think more realistically about your venture and its future.

-So there you have it.
+So there you have it - some ideas, at least.
 To help you stay motivated with your business venture, pick a passion, but stay realistic about it.
 In the end of the day you are only human, and the reason you want to start you own business in the first place, ultimately, is to make your own human experience better, not worse.